 We would appreciate your feedback about this change to our service.

 Cancellations and missed appointments

 If you are unable to keep your appointment, please let us know as soon as possible so that we can use the appointment for another patient on our waiting list.
-If you miss more than two appointments and give less than one working day's notice, we may not be able to complete your treatment or offer you NHS care in the future.
+If you miss more than two appointments and give less than two working day's notice, we may not be able to complete your treatment or offer you NHS care in the future.
 After a missed appointment you will have to pay the cost of the treatment band again when the appointment is rebooked.

 Reminders and recalls